TheMelodyOfCode/CodingTogetherHowTo/README.md

     If your working with several people on a central project commits can differ when updating.
     Git will throws an error if that happens.

-**6 - Pull --rebase to get the changes that have been made and put your owwn on top**
+**6 - Pull --rebase**
-    rebase transmitts every local commit one by one instead of a big massiv merge commit
+    to get the changes that have already been made and put your owwn on top. rebase transmitts every local commit one by one instead of a big massiv merge commit

     git pull --rebase origin main